ducanhnguyen/reinforcement-learning/README.md

 Binary Thompson sampling is used when we need to estimate the range of true mean given a set of observations drawn from  a Bernoulli distribution.
 The range of true mean can be interpreted as the distribution of the true mean.

 When we collect more observations, the distribution of true mean is thinner.

-You can see the difference in the distribution of true mean in the two figures below.
+*Experiment*.
+This experiment is not related to the problem of multi-armed bandit.
+This just aims to help you understand more about binary thompson sampling.
+Let notice the difference of the distribution of true mean in the two figures below to see the importance of the number of observations.

 <img src="https://github.com/ducanhnguyen/reinforcement-learning/blob/master/img/thompson_sampling_100_observations.png" width="650">